Ohmydish.com

 • 1 teaspoon saffron threads

-• 25 gram Parmesan cheese + extra for garnish
+• 25 grams Parmesan cheese + extra to garnish

 Risotto Milanese ingredients